-Do You Have Itchy Eyes In Sunnyvale Or Santa Clara, CA?
+Do You Have Itchy Eyes In Sunnyvale, CA?

 Just about everyone experiences itchy eyes at some point in their lives, and usually, the causes are benign.
 Sometimes though, itchy eyes can be caused a serious issue or cause problems with daily activities including work.
-Especially if you have persistent or recurring itchiness, scheduling an eye exam at our Sunnyvale or Santa Clara, CA, office is an important first step in treatment.
+Especially if you have persistent or recurring itchiness, scheduling an eye exam at our Sunnyvale, CA, office is an important first step in treatment.

 What Causes Itchy Eyes?